 B Visitor Visa and E-2 Investors: Often, those who wish to travel to the US on a B Visitor visa to investigate the development or purchase of a business in the US that would serve as the basis of a future E-2 Treaty Investor visa application must travel to the US under the Visa Waiver Program as that period of 90 days per visit should provide ample amount of time to research businesses and markets in the United States.
 This is particularly true for B Visitor visa applicants applying at the Embassy in London or the US Consulate in Belfast.

 Criteria for the US Visitor Visa

 When a person applies for a B-1 Visitor visa at an Embassy or Consulate he or she must demonstrate that the activity in which they intend to participate in the USA meets the requirements of the visa category (ie, visiting for business or tourism) and the applicant:

 - has a residence and life are based in a foreign country,

 - has no intention of abandoning that foreign residence, and

 - will visit the US temporarily.

-To apply for a B1/B2 visa you must appear for an interview at a local Embassy or Consulate.
-You will be required to explain the purpose of the proposed trip to the USA and explain what ties you to your home country, including a home or a job to return to after the brief trip to the US.
-Often, the verbal interview is a very important part of the application process but the applicant may bring documentation to demonstrate the purpose of the US visit and their ties to their home country.
+To apply for a B-1 Visitor visa you must appear for an interview at a local Embassy or Consulate and will be required to explain the purpose of the proposed trip to the USA and demonstrate substantial ties to your home country, including a home or a job to return to after the brief trip to the US.
+The verbal interview is a very important part of the application process but the applicant may bring documentation to demonstrate the purpose of the US visit and their ties to their home country.

 Various Types of B-1 Business Visitor Visas